 I will tell you how.

 The way to do that is to understand that anxiety is not causing all of these problems in your life.
-Your stress and negative thinking patterns have been causing all these problems in your life.
+Your stress and negative thinking patterns have been causing them.
 You have been blaming anxiety all this time, when the truth is that your anxiety is not responsible for what your life has become.
-Anxiety is the result of what your life has become. ( My instincts are telling me you want to throw a heavy frying pan at me right now but I am going to press on because this is important. )
+Anxiety is the result of what your life has become.

 Make the decision now to partner up with anxiety to fight the real enemy, which is your worry and negative thinking, your constant stress, and your very low opinion of your ability to handle a crisis.

 I will get more into this in later pages and I will try to make sense of it for you.
-Just know that once I finally figured all of this out…once I switched my thinking around and realized why my anxiety was there and how I basically ordered it up on a silver platter by my constant, negative internal dialogue, THAT Is when my life started to change.
+Just know that once I finally figured all of this out…once I switched my thinking around and realized why my anxiety disorder was there and how I basically ordered it up on a silver platter with my constant, negative internal dialogue, THAT is when my life started to change.

 Is anxiety gone from my life forever?
 No. It will always be a part of my life.
 But my anxiety is my helper.
 We are a team.